-Prerequisite - At least a B in Advanced Creative Writing and by recommendation process seniors.
+Advanced Creative Writing: Portfolio Development is a one-year course that is only available to graduating seniors.
 The student must develop a portfolio suitable for adjudication not only by top university admissions programs, but this portfolio must also conceivably be able to receive a national gold medal from the Scholastic Art and Writing Awards.
 Students enrolled in this course must submit work to both the National Young Arts Foundation's annual competition and the Scholastic Art and Writing Awards.
 Students are expected to demonstrate significant depth of understanding or writing as a craft in a booklength portfolio.